aadityasharma911/BasicPayTmApp/README.md

 # BasicPayTmApp
-Basic Paytm app in react
+This is a Basic Paytm app in MERN stack , from Harkirat Singh's course